michellekwa136/My-Lists/EXCEL/InterestingMath.md

 - [ ] The Moving Sofa Problem
 - [ ] Euclid's straight edge and compass problem
 - [ ] The dollar game (some graph theory stuff)
+- [ ] Every positive number is a sum of three palindromes